bryanlimy/bryanlimy/README.md

 Hello there 👋

-I am a PhD student in the Biomedical AI CDT program at the University of Edinburgh, where my main research interests lie in NeuroAI, which is in the intersection of deep learning 🤖 and neuroscience 🧠.
+I am a PhD student in the Biomedical AI CDT program at the University of Edinburgh, where my main research interests lie in the emerging field of NeuroAI, in the intersection of deep learning 🤖 and neuroscience 🧠.
 You can find more information about me and my work at [https://bryanli.io](https://bryanli.io)!

 \
 <img height="180em" src="https://github-readme-stats-eight-theta.vercel.app/api?username=bryanlimy&show_icons=true&include_all_commits=true&count_private=true&theme=transparent"/>